Heoster/codeex-v4/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ---
-_This project was bootstrapped and developed in Firebase Studio._
+_This project was bootstrapped and developed in Firebase Studio._# codeex-v4